 Examples: MULTIPLY PRICE BY AMOUNT

 The DIVIDE statement enables you to divide one numeric data item by another one.
-The result is then stored into a reminder and quotient.
+The result is then stored in a reminder and quotient.

 Format 1: DIVIDE OPERAND-1 INTO OPERAND-2